-Istanbul city is probably one of the most amazing cities in the world.
-Not that it lies on two continents (Europe and Asia), this makes it a perfect mix of different cultures, traditions and religions.
-Istanbul has unofficially 17 million inhabitants, what makes it very crowded, but seeing this in another angle, this is always a good reason; you just cannot get bored here!
+Things to do in Istanbul are so many, so diverse and so important from historical point of view that it is probably one of the most amazing cities in the world.
+Because Istanbul lies on two continents (Europe and Asia), this makes it a perfect mix of different cultures, traditions and religions.

 TOP things to do in Istanbul